Jiuso1/fosfoyesos/README.md

 - Contact Florida Industrial and Phosphate Research Institute (fipr.floridapoly.edu).
 - Make a phosphogypsum specialized LLM.

-You can contact us by visiting the last section of our [website](https://tintobit.biz/).
+You can contact us by visiting the contact section of our [website](https://tintobit.biz/#address).